beastsaber/bsaber/src/collections/communities/poodle-hub.md

 ---
 name: Poodle Hub
-description: A group devoted to the making and playing of Poodles with a completive ranked pool.
+description: A group devoted to the making and playing of Poodles with a competitive ranked pool.
 image: /static/uploads/communities/poodle-hub.png
 circleFrameImage: true